-- (1) Council hereby appoints a Regulatory Board and shall appoint (and may also remove) the individual members of the Regulatory Board in accordance with procedures, and on terms and conditions, adopted by Council from time to time, and subject to any restrictions set out in bye-law 12 and these regulations. - (2) The Regulatory Board shall consist of a lay chairman, six additional lay members and three members of Council - (3) The Regulatory Board shall have a quorum of six, with lay members being in a majority, and shall determine its own procedures. - (4) The lay chairman and each lay member of the Regulatory Board shall be appointed for an initial term of three years, which shall be renewed (if both the lay chairman/member and Council so agree) for a further three years, subject to vacation of the appointment if the member is by reason of mental disorder either detained in a hospital or made subject to guardianship pursuant to Part II or III of the Mental Health Act 1983 or placed under similar supervision in any other jurisdiction. - (5) Council may provide for the payment of remuneration to any member of the Regulatory Board or its sub-committees who is not a member of Council, and the reasonable expenses of any member of the Regulatory Board or its sub-committees, in each case in accordance with the principles laid down by Council from time to time. - (6) Council may, in its absolute discretion, discharge the Regulatory Board in circumstances where its actions may conflict with any of the Association's obligations in respect of its recognitions under statute and shall in such circumstances replace it with a differently constituted Regulatory Board subject to any restrictions set out in bye-law 12 and these regulations. - (7) The Regulatory Board shall, inter alia: - (a) report to Council not less than once a year on the operation of the Association's disciplinary and regulatory procedures adopted pursuant to or for the purposes of the Association's bye-laws and regulations and its recognition under statute; - (b) appoint an Appointments Sub-Committee, which shall only comprise lay members of the Regulatory Board or other lay persons appointed by the Regulatory Board (who may be appointed on such terms as the Regulatory Board determines), and ensure that it discharges its responsibility to appoint a panel of committee members, assessors and regulatory assessors as set out in regulation 4 of these regulations;

-(c) appoint a Regulations Review Sub-Committee, which shall comprise of lay and Council members, and ensure that it carries out an annual review of the Association's regulations and makes recommendations to the Regulatory Board and Council for changes thereto.
+- (1) Council hereby appoints a Regulatory Board and shall appoint (and may also remove) the individual members of the Regulatory Board in accordance with procedures, and on terms and conditions, adopted by Council from time to time, and subject to any restrictions set out in bye-law 12 and these regulations. - (2) The Regulatory Board shall consist of a lay chairman, six additional lay members and three members of Council. - (3) The Regulatory Board shall have a quorum of six, with lay members being in a majority, and shall determine its own procedures. - (4) The lay chairman and each lay member of the Regulatory Board shall be appointed for an initial term of up to three years, which shall be renewed (if both the lay chairman/member and Council so agree) for up to a further three years, subject to vacation of the appointment if the member is by reason of mental disorder either detained in a hospital or made subject to guardianship pursuant to Part II or III of the Mental Health Act 1983 or placed under similar supervision in any other jurisdiction.
+No member of the Regulatory Board shall serve for more than a maximum of six years save that Council may, in its sole discretion, appoint a lay chairman/member for a further term of up to three years. - (5) Council may provide for the payment of remuneration to any member of the Regulatory Board or its sub-committees who is not a member of Council, and the reasonable expenses of any member of the Regulatory Board or its sub-committees, in each case in accordance with the principles laid down by Council from time to time. - (6) Council may, in its absolute discretion, discharge the Regulatory Board in circumstances where its actions may conflict with any of the Association's obligations in respect of its recognitions under statute and shall in such circumstances replace it with a differently constituted Regulatory Board subject to any restrictions set out in bye-law 12 and these regulations. - (7) The Regulatory Board shall, inter alia: - (a) report to Council not less than once a year on the operation of the Association's disciplinary and regulatory procedures adopted pursuant to or for the purposes of the Association's bye-laws and regulations and its recognition under statute; - (b) establish an Appointments Sub-Committee, which shall only comprise lay members of the Regulatory Board or other lay persons appointed by the Regulatory Board (who may be appointed on such terms as the Regulatory Board determines), and ensure that it discharges its responsibility to appoint a panel of committee members, assessors and regulatory assessors as set out in regulation 4 of these regulations; - (c) establish a Regulations Review Sub-Committee, which shall comprise of lay and Council members, and ensure that it carries out an annual review of the Association's regulations and makes recommendations to the Regulatory Board and Council for changes thereto.

-4. Appointment of committees, panel of committee members, assessors and regulatory assessors
+4. Establishment of committees, and appointment of panel of committee members, chairmen, assessors and regulatory assessors

-(1) Appointment
+(1) Establishment

-Council hereby appoints (or confirms the appointment of those committees which have already been appointed at the date these regulations become effective) the Disciplinary Committee, Admissions and Licensing Committee and Appeal Committee.
+Council hereby establishes (or confirms the establishment of those committees already in being at the date these regulations become effective) the Disciplinary Committee, Admissions and Licensing Committee and Appeal Committee.

-(2) Term of appointment
+(2) Term of establishment